POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization: Introduction

-We design a cross-cultural annotation protocol tailored for each language's sociopolitical context.
-Extensive qualitative analysis reveals how event salience, linguistic norms, and platform affordances shape polarization dynamics across languages.
-The complete pipeline can be found in Figure \ref{fig:pipeline}.
-We benchmark a range of multilingual language models (MLMs) and large language models (LLMs) under zero-shot, few-shot, and cross-lingual scenarios.
+For each task, we develop a cross-cultural annotation protocol tailored for each language's sociopolitical context.
+The complete data construction pipeline is illustrated in \Cref{fig:pipeline}.
+We benchmark a range of Small Language Models (SLMs) and Large Language Models (LLMs) under zero-shot and few-shot settings.
 Our experiments highlight the challenges of generalization and the limitations of current models in capturing nuanced rhetorical patterns across languages.
 Our contributions are as follows:

-\begin{itemize}[noitemsep] \item We release \datasetname, the first large-scale, multilingual, fine-grained dataset for polarization detection across 7 languages and diverse global events. \item We define a taxonomy of polarization types and manifestations, operationalized through a robust cross-lingual annotation protocol. \item We provide comprehensive benchmarks using state-of-the-art MLMs and LLMs across multiple evaluation settings (monolingual, cross-lingual, and few-shot). \end{itemize}
+\begin{itemize}[noitemsep,leftmargin=*] \item We release \datasetname, the first large-scale, multilingual, fine-grained dataset for polarization analysis across 22 languages and diverse global events, comprising 110K instances. \item We define a taxonomy of polarization types and manifestations, operationalized through a robust cross-lingual annotation protocol. \item We provide comprehensive benchmarks using state-of-the-art SLMs and LLMs across multiple evaluation settings. \end{itemize}